CDCgov/MaRS/docs/index.md

 3. Place sample plate on the magnet for 5 minutes (or until beads have formed a tight pellet).

-4. Transfer 45 μl of supernatant (now containing the DNA) to new deep well plate.
+4. Transfer 45 uL of supernatant (now containing the DNA) to new deep well plate.

 5. Remove sample plate from the magnet.

 6. Vortex SPB master mix thoroughly.

-7. Using a multichannel pipette mix briefly and add 85 μl of SPB master mix to each sample.
+7. Using a multichannel pipette mix briefly and add 85 uL of SPB master mix to each sample.

-8. Pipet to mix a minimum of 10 times using a multichannel pipet. **NOTE:** _Use caution when mixing as the volume will be >100 μl._
+8. Pipet to mix a minimum of 10 times using a multichannel pipet. **NOTE:** _Use caution when mixing as the volume will be >100 uL._

 9. Incubate at room temperature for 5 minutes **.**